micaeco/mica-website/README.md

 ## Deployment

 The website is automatically deployed to Vercel when changes are pushed to the main branch.
-Only Mica Vercel team members can trigger successful deployments.
+Only MICA Vercel team members can trigger successful deployments.

 ## Contributing